MicrosoftEdge/MSEdgeExplainers/PwaUriHandler/explainer.md

 #### Wildcard Matching

 Wildcard characters can be used in the values of all three fields: `host`, `paths`, and `exclude_paths`.
 The wildcard character `*` matches zero or more characters.
 Wildcard can only be used as a prefix for `host`.
 Wildcard can only be used as a postfix for `paths` and `exclude_paths`.
 In-fix wildcards are disallowed to protect against poor performance during string matching.
+Handler objects with fields that violate these rules are invalid and should not be registered.

 The `host` field is able to contain a wildcard prefix to allow the specification of sub-domains: eg. `*.contoso.com` matches `jadams.contoso.com` and `www.jqadams.contoso.com` but not `contoso.com`.
 There may be other ways of specifying a group of related domains using a proposal such as [First Party Sets](https://github.com/krgovind/first-party-sets).